-The base salaries and fringe benefits reflect the performance and individual job responsibilities, experience, skills and knowledge of the Konecranes President and CEO and other Group Executive Board members.
+The base salaries and fringe benefits of the Konecranes President and CEO and other Group Executive Board members reflect the performance and individual job responsibilities, experience, skills and knowledge.

-Konecranes salaries are set according to the relevant local market in each country.
-Globally Konecranes targets itself to be at the median of the chosen markets in terms of base salary.
-There is variance between countries and some employee groups.
+Konecranes salaries are defined according to the relevant local market in each country.
+In terms of base salary, Konecranes aims to be globally at the median of the chosen markets.
+Base salaries vary between countries and employee groups.

-At Konecranes, Managers review their employees’ salaries annually in context to the Konecranes Rewards Philosophy, ensuring that possible increases are allocated effectively to reward individual employees based upon their performance and contributions.
-The Annual Salary Review Process also applies to Group Executive Board members and Senior Management who report directly to the CEO, reviewed by the Board of Directors.
+At Konecranes, Managers evaluate their employees’ salaries annually against the Konecranes Rewards Philosophy, ensuring that possible salary increases are allocated effectively to individual employees based on their performance and contribution.
+The Annual Salary Review Process also applies to Group Executive Board members and senior management who report directly to the CEO and is completed by the Board of Directors.

-The Konecranes Group reward structure includes an incentive plan.
-Konecranes short-term incentives are designed to support the Company’s financial success and the employees’ commitment to fulfilling set targets on a semi-annual or annual basis depending on the year.
-Participants, in addition to Senior Management, are decided locally based on market practice.
+The Konecranes Group remuneration structure includes an incentive plan.
+Konecranes short-term incentives are designed to support the Company’s financial success and the employees’ commitment to achieve set targets on a semi-annual or annual basis, depending on the year.
+Participants, in addition to Senior Management, are decided locally based on the market practice.

-Konecranes incentives are typically based on the financial results of the Konecranes Group; business area, business unit and/or a smaller unit, and the employee’s personal achievements against preset targets.
-Incentive criteria may vary, but are usually based on the Konecranes Group’s five key performance areas: safety, customer, people, growth, and profitability.
-Currently a minimum of 50 percent of all employees’ targets need to be based on financial performance and for executives (examples such as business area/unit or service region/subregion management) 70–100 percent of the annual incentive is typically based on financial performance.
+Konecranes incentives are typically based on the financial results of the Konecranes Group, business area, business unit and/or a smaller unit, and the employee’s personal performance in comparison to set targets.
+Incentive criteria may vary but are usually based on the Konecranes Group’s five key performance areas: safety, customer, people, growth, and profitability.
+Currently, a minimum of 50 percent of all employees’ targets shall be based on financial performance.
+As for executives, such as business area/unit management or service region/sub-region management, 70–100 percent of the annual incentive is typically based on financial performance.

-The size of the incentive opportunity is defined by a person’s position in the organization, and location.
-The actual payout is based on the combination of personal and financial performance.
-The local and global market needs to guide the use of incentives in each location individually.
+The amount of the incentive opportunity is defined by the employee’s position in the organization and the geographical location.
+The actual pay-out is based on the combination of personal and financial performance.
+The local and global market needs guide the use of incentives in each geographical location, separately.

-Konecranes incentive schemes are always based on written documentation.
-Quantitative performance criteria are used rather than qualitative personal assessments, whenever possible.
+Konecranes incentive schemes are always based on writ- ten documentation.
+Quantitative performance criteria are used rather than qualitative assessments, whenever possible.

-The President and CEO’s annual incentive is based on the comparison of financial performance of the Company and the expectations of the Board of Directors for the applicable year.
+The President and CEO’s annual incentive is based on the comparison of financial performance of the Company and the expectations set out by the Board of Directors for the applicable year.
 The maximum incentive opportunity for the President and CEO is 85 percent of the annual base salary.

-The Group Executive Board members’ annual variable pay is related to Group and if applicable for the person, business area performance and to the individual’s performance against preset targets.
-The annual variable pay percentage is based on the individual’s responsibilities and is at maximum 50 to 75 percent of the individual’s annual base salary (2/3 from the maximum being the target level).
+The Group Executive Board members’ annual variable pay is based on the Group’s financial performance and on business area performance, if applicable for the person, and on the individual’s performance against predefined targets.
+The annual variable pay percentage is based on the individual responsibilities and is at maximum 50 to 75 percent of the individual annual base salary (2/3 of the maximum being the target level).

-The aim of Konecranes long-term incentive plans, i.e. the Performance Share Plans, is to align the objectives of shareholders and Konecranes’ key employees to increase the value of the Company, to commit key employees to the Company and reward them for achieving set targets.
+The aim of Konecranes long-term incentive plans, i.e. the Performance Share Plans, is to align the objectives of shareholders and Konecranes’ key employees to increase the value of the Company, to commit key employees to the Company and to reward employees for achieving set targets.

-Each Performance Share Plan period defines a maximum reward in shares.
-For practical reasons part of the earned share reward is paid in cash to ensure that the participants can pay the necessary taxes for the reward.
-The actual reward payment is based on the performance of the Company against the preset criteria – if a threshold level for the criteria is not met, rewards will not be awarded.
+Each Performance Share Plan period defines a maximum remuneration in shares.
+For practical reasons, part of the earned share remuneration is paid in cash to ensure that the participants can pay the necessary taxes for the share-based compensation.
+The actual remuneration payment is based on the performance of the Company against the predefined criteria – if a threshold level for the criteria is not met, long-term incentives will not be paid.

-Konecranes long-term incentive plans include ownership obligations that pose restrictions to named plan participants selling shares paid as reward.
-The members of the Konecranes Group Executive Board, including the President and CEO, have an obligation to continue owning at least 50 percent of the shares they earn annually through the Performance Share Plan until their ownership of Company shares equals their annual salary.
+Konecranes long-term incentive plans include ownership obligations that pose restrictions to named plan participants selling shares received as remuneration.
+The members of the Konecranes Group Executive Board, including the President and CEO, have an obligation to continue to own at least 50 percent of the shares earned annually through the Performance Share Plan until their ownership of the Company shares equals their annual salary.
 Since 2017, the CEO is not entitled to sell shares paid as reward through the Performance Share Plan until he owns Konecranes shares worth EUR 750,000 in total.

 In 2012, Konecranes launched an Employee Share Savings Plan for all employees, including the Management, except in those countries where the plan could not be offered for legal or administrative reasons.
 Participants save a monthly sum of up to 5 percent of their gross salary, which is used to buy Konecranes shares from the market on behalf of the participants.
 If participants are still in possession of these shares after an approximate three-year holding period, they will receive one matching share for every two initially purchased.